-It has been confirmed that the proteins expressed in this stack maize line (the modified CSPB protein, the Cry1A.105 protein, the modified Cry2Ab2 protein, and the modified CP4 EPSPS protein) do not have any homology with any of the known allergens.
+It has been confirmed that the proteins expressed in this stack maize line (the modified CSPB protein, the Cry1A.105 protein, the modified Cry2Ab2 protein, the modified Cry3Bb1 protein, and the modified CP4 EPSPS protein) do not have any homology with any of the known allergens.
 In addition, for examining the ability of the parent lines of this stack line maize to produce any harmful substances (the substances secreted from the roots that can affect other plants and microorganisms in soil, the substances existing in the plant body that can affect other plants after dying), plow-in tests, succeeding crop tests, and the soil microflora tests were conducted.
 In all tests, there was no difference suggesting increase in productivity of harmful substances.
 Consequently, it is considered unlikely that this stack line maize possesses productivity of unintended harmful substances.

-15 The Cry1A.105 protein and the modified Cry2Ab2 protein expressed in this stack line maize exhibit insecticidal activity against insects of the order Lepidoptera.
-Therefore, the Lepidopteran insects were specified as wild animals and wild plants that are possibly affected by this recombinant maize.
-Then, there is a concern about possible effects on the specified species of Lepidopteran insects that could directly 20 eat this stack line maize or eat pollens dispersed from this stack maize line and attached to their food plants.
-However, it is considered unlikely that the Lepidopteran insects inhabit locally near the fields for cultivation of this stack line maize and thus, it is considered very unlikely that they could be affected in the level of population.
+The Cry1A.105 protein and the modified Cry2Ab2 protein expressed in this stack line maize exhibit insecticidal activity against insects of the order Lepidoptera, and the modified Cry3Bb1 protein exhibits insecticidal activity against insects of the order Coleoptera.
+Therefore, the Lepidopteran and Coleopteran insects were specified as wild animals and wild plants that are possibly affected by this recombinant maize.
+Then, there is a concern about possible effects on the specified species of Lepidopteran and Coleopteran insects that could directly eat this stack line maize or eat pollens dispersed from this stack maize line and attached to their food plants.
+However, it is considered unlikely that the Lepidopteran and Coleopteran insects inhabit locally near the fields for cultivation of this stack line maize and thus, it is considered very unlikely that they could be affected in the level of population.

-Based on the above understanding, it was judged that the following conclusion 25 made by the applicant is valid: This stack line maize would pose no risk of Adverse Effect on Biological Diversity that is attributable to productivity of harmful substances.
+Based on the above understanding, it was judged that the following conclusion made by the applicant is valid: This stack line maize would pose no risk of Adverse Effect on Biological Diversity that is attributable to productivity of harmful substances.